-Thanks to leadership from Salt Lake City and the Salt Lake City Council (with help from your friends at Utah Clean Energy), we just achieved a major win for air quality and climate!
-On August 29th the Salt Lake City Council adopted a new energy efficiency policy that will help large municipal and private buildings save energy and money while cutting pollution.
+Thanks to leadership from Salt Lake City and the Salt Lake City Council (with help from your friends at Utah Clean Energy), we have achieved a major win for air quality and climate!
+The Salt Lake City Council adopted a new energy efficiency policy that will help large municipal and private buildings save energy and money while cutting pollution.

 About The Benchmarking and Transparency Ordinance